Isotretinoin

 Isotretinoin is an effective treatment for acne.
 About 9 out of 10 people treated with isotretinoin see a significant improvement in their acne after a single course of isotretinoin, although during the first few weeks of treatment the acne may worsen before it starts to improve.

-• The usual dose of isotretinoin is 10 mg or 20 mg once a day until the acne has cleared (usually 3–5 months).
+- The usual dose of isotretinoin is 10 mg or 20 mg once a day until your acne has cleared (usually 3 to 5 months but it can take up to 18 months).

-• Your doctor will then reduce your dose by half for a further 2–4 months to avoid the acne coming back and scarring.
+- Your doctor will then reduce your dose for a further 2 to 4 months to avoid the acne coming back and scarring.

-• Always take your isotretinoin exactly as your doctor has told you.
-The pharmacy label on your medicine will tell you how much isotretinoin to take, how often to take it, and any special instructions.
+- Always take your isotretinoin exactly as your doctor has told you.
+The pharmacy label on your medicine will tell you how much to take, how often to take it, and any special instructions.

-• Before you start treatment, your doctor may arrange a pregnancy test to ensure that you're not pregnant.
+- Before you start treatment, your doctor may arrange a pregnancy test to make sure you're not pregnant.

-• If you're sexually active, ask your doctor about reliable contraceptive options.
-You must use reliable birth control for at least 1 month before you start isotretinoin, the whole time you are taking isotretinoin and for at least 1 month after you finish taking it.
+- If you're sexually active, ask your doctor about reliable contraceptive options.
+You must use reliable birth control for at least 1 month before you start isotretinoin, while you are taking isotretinoin and for at least 1 month after you finish taking it.
 Read more about methods of contraception.

 Dry skin, lips, nostrils and eyes